mmtk/mmtk-core/docs/tutorial/src/mygc/ss/alloc.md

 Firstly, change the plan constraints.
 Some of these constraints are not used at the moment, but it's good to set them properly regardless.

-1. Look in `plan/plan_constraints.rs`. `PlanConstraints` lists all the possible options for plan-specific constraints.
+Look in `plan/plan_constraints.rs`. `PlanConstraints` lists all the possible options for plan-specific constraints.
 At the moment, `MYGC_CONSTRAINTS` in `mygc/global.rs` should be using the default value for `PlanConstraints`.
-We will make the following changes.
+We will make the following changes:

 1. Initialize `gc_header_bits` to 2.
 We reserve 2 bits in the header for GC use.
 1. Initialize `moves_objects` to `true`.
 1. Initialize `num_specialized_scans` to 1.

-Finished Code (Step 1-4):
+Finished code (step 1-3):
 ```
 {{#include ../../../code/mygc_semispace/global.rs:constraints}}
 ```